-He added, “I am more energetic and more engaged as a result of this because I know that I’ve got to do everything I can to serve this country while I can.”
+He added: “I am more energetic and more engaged as a result of this because I know that I’ve got to do everything I can to serve this country while I can.”

-Cindy McCain’s Net Worth: $200M
+Cindy McCain’s Net Worth: $200 Million

-Also a philanthropist, Cindy McCain dedicates her time to numerous charities.
+Also a philanthropist, McCain dedicates her time to numerous charities.
 She’s the co-chair of the Arizona Governor’s Council on human trafficking and the McCain Institute’s Human Trafficking Advisory Council.

 John McCain’s Children